WalletConnect/walletconnect-docs/docs/specs/clients/core/pairing/readme.md

 #### Successful request handling if B registers protocol P

 1. A creates random symKey S and pairing topic that is a sha256 hash of symKey S.
-2. A's pairing client registers protocol P by passing the list of methods needed for protocol P
+2. A's pairing client registers protocol P by passing the list of methods required for protocol P
 3. A encrypts request with symKey S. Pairing client does not expects any response.
 P is responsible for response subscription.
 4. A sends request on pairing topic.
 5. A generates URI and appends the query parameter with the keys "and-methods" and "or-methods" the value being a array.